SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at West Virginia University Robert C. Byrd Health Sciences Center School of Dentistry discussed a variety of topics including study abroad experiences, personal qualities as described by friends, dealing with difficult people, hometown descriptions, academic challenges, reasons for school selection, and career aspirations.
-Additionally, some respondents mentioned specific questions about the application process, program competitiveness, and the transition from dental hygiene to dentistry.
-The presence of questions such as "What happens if you get a B in dental school?" and "Why do you care whether or not there's a lot of snow in WV?" suggest a diverse range of inquiries beyond the standard interview questions.
+Students said the most interesting question asked at West Virginia University Robert C. Byrd Health Sciences Center School of Dentistry discussed a range of topics, including study abroad experiences, personal qualities as described by friends, dealing with difficult people, hometown details, academic challenges, reasons for school choices, and the transition from dental hygiene to dentistry.
+Some responses hinted at an MMI format with non-disclosure agreements due to mentions of specific questions or exclusivity of acceptance rates.

 What was the most difficult question?

-Students said most difficult question asked at West Virginia University Robert C. Byrd Health Sciences Center School of Dentistry discussed why students would choose WVU over other schools, future plans if not accepted, and personal qualities for the committee to know.
-The interview format may have been an MMI with potential nondisclosure agreements, while some respondents found the questions to be standard and more conversational than challenging.
+Students said most difficult question asked at West Virginia University Robert C. Byrd Health Sciences Center School of Dentistry discussed why students would choose WVU over other schools, future plans if not accepted, and qualities coworkers would mention about them.
+The interview format may have been an MMI based on responses mentioning nondisclosure agreements, with questions focusing on personal attributes and motivations for pursuing dentistry.

 How long was the interview?